Kuari Pass Trek

 5

-1. Trek from Khullara camp to Dhak Village:
+Trek from Khullara camp to Tugasi Village:

 • Start early in the morning from the Khullara campsite.

-1. Drive from Dhak Village to Joshimath:
+Drive from Tugasi Village to Joshimath:

-1. Return Time and Viewpoints:
+Return Time and Viewpoints:

-• During the drive from Dhak Village to Joshimath, you can enjoy the scenic beauty of the surrounding mountains, valleys, and rivers.
+• During the drive from Tugasi Village to Joshimath, you can enjoy the scenic beauty of the surrounding mountains, valleys, and rivers.
 You may also have opportunities to stop at viewpoints or take short breaks to admire the landscape and capture photographs.

 6